 Mediators aren't experts in all Aboriginal cultures.
 But the mediator will work with you to meet your family's unique needs.
 For example, you can ask the mediator to:

-If you're interested in working with a mediator from a particular culture or nation, ask your lawyer or child protection worker for help.
+If you're interested in working with a mediator from a particular culture or nation, ask your lawyer or social worker for help.

 Mediators are available across BC.
 How you get a mediator may be different in every community.
-Ask your lawyer or child protection worker for more information.
+Ask your lawyer or social worker for more information.

 See Mediate BC's website for a roster (list) of mediators in BC.